 Sonos had to pivot, and pivot it has.
-In October, Sonos announced the Sonos One, a reimagined version of its popular Play:1 speaker that’s built to be the smartest smart speaker on the market.
-Out of the box, the Sonos One supports Amazon’s Alexa, but the company promises Google Assistant will come to the One sometime in 2018.
-Follow below to find out if the company’s latest effort to even further simplify whole-home audio is as successful as it sounds.
+In October 2017, Sonos released the Sonos One, a reimagined version of its popular Play:1 speaker that’s built to be the smartest smart speaker on the market.
+In 2019, the company also updated the Sonos One with faster internals and easier setup via Bluetooth LE.
+Out of the box, the Sonos One supports Amazon’s Alexa, but we’re still waiting for Google Assistant to come to the One sometime in 2019 — after an initial promise of a 2018 launch date.
+Follow below to find out if the company’s effort to even further simplify whole-home audio is as successful as it sounds.

 Out of the box

 We’ve been praising Sonos for its foolproof setup process, and we’re going to go ahead and keep heaping on the kudos.
 Figuring out how to seamlessly integrate Amazon’s Alexa assistant and app into its ecosystem is something the company says it pored over for months — and it shows.
-The process is, like all things Sonos, dead simple.
+The process is, like all things Sonos, blissfully easy.

 Plug the Sonos One into a wall outlet, pull the Sonos app up on a smartphone or tablet, and let the app walk you through the process.
 It will begin by having you create a Sonos account if you don’t already have one.
 From there, the app will discover the speaker automatically and prompt you to grant it access to your Wi-Fi network – if for some reason Wi-Fi isn’t available or stable enough, the speaker can be connected via Ethernet cable (not included) but don’t do that unless instructed.

-Once the Sonos One has been connected to your network and you’ve named it (Living Room, Bedroom, Den, Kitchen, etc), the app will prompt you to use Trueplay, room-tuning software from Sonos.
-We strongly suggest you take the two minutes or so that this requires to get the speaker sounding its best – it really does make a significant difference.
+Once the Sonos One has been connected to your network and you’ve named it (Living Room, Bedroom, Den, Kitchen, you get the idea), the app will prompt you to use Trueplay room-tuning software from Sonos.
+We strongly suggest you take the 2 minutes or so that this requires to get the speaker sounding its best – it really does make a significant difference.